SummerOfCode2020/syllabus/restapi-and-databases.md

     - Compound Key: a primary key made up of more than one column

     - Entity Relationship Diagram (ERD): a specific type of diagram that lays out database tables with all their columns and relationships in a visual manner

+    - Database Migration: code defining a discrete, incremental, reversible change to the database.
+The “up” part of the migration contains code to make the change, and the “down” part is the code to undo it.

+    - Command-Line Interface (CLI): your terminal; the text-based interface to interact with your computer.

+    - Slug: a human-readable unique identifier.

+    - Data Control Language (DCL): the subset of SQL used for interacting with the data within tables, including syntax to insert, update, and delete individual rows from SQL tables.

+    - Wildcard Character:  a placeholder character that substitutes for zero to many characters for the purpose of matching.
+In MySQL the wildcard character is %.